 To keep your tor session extra secure, create a new identity manually at least once in an hour.
 All you have to do is open tor browser menu from the top right corner and move to the third option (screenshot attached in 10th point).

 Tor was made to stay anonymous and maintain your privacy at the highest level possible.
 Tor browser is good in controlling your online identity only if you follow the above points strictly.

 Keeping yourself safe online is completely in your hands.
-Hope the article helps you maintaining your tor browser security in check.
+Hope the article helps you maintain your tor browser security in check.